Former Fiji Sevens coach Ben Ryan explains what debutant winger Alivereti Raka will bring to the France team

 Why Alivereti Raka will be box office for France

-This isn’t another tale of a bigger nation poaching a player from the Pacific Islands.
+This isn’t yet another tale of a bigger nation poaching a player from the Pacific Islands.
 It’s about opportunity and migration.
-Alivereti Raka is eligible for France.
+Alivereti Raka is eligible for France and playing in the Rugby World Cup.
 He wasn’t born there and doesn’t have any parents or grandparents who might have connections.
 He is a ‘Naitasiri Turaga’ – a kid from the interior and mountainous highlands of Fiji.
 Waimala Secondary School is a long way in every respect from a Lyceé Francaise.

 Until we have more a targeted plan on how to really help the island nations, this will always happen.
 Raka has made the choice to play for France over Fiji and no one should question that.
 He has a French wife, speaks French and has made a life for himself over there.
 Others, like Peceli Yato, have opted for Fiji and the two of them, from the same province in Viti Levu, run out together for les Jaunards at the Marcel Michelin.